 The pool is quite big and surprisingly deep.
-Despite the quiet waters of the bay, there may be swell present even if the wind is calm and there are no sea waves.
-Therefore, be cautious if you go with little kids.
+Despite the quiet waters of the bay, there may be a swell present even if the wind is calm and there are no sea waves.
+Be cautious if you go with little kids.

 Tip: Take the kids to the toilet before you go, as there are no toilets at the pool, just an outdoor shower.